cs4241-20a/a3-persistence/README.md

 - Both inline-flexboxes and grids were used in positioning

-JavaScript:
+### JavaScript:
 - fetch requests are used in the front-end to submit deletion and edit requests for uploads, as well as to fill status information on the gauge.
 - Script is used to transform the UTC upload timestamps to the local time of the browser.

-Node.js:
+### Node.js:
 - Express framework was used along with the Pug.js view engine.
+- uuid used for generating unique file IDS for being stored.
+- express-session used for maintaining user session.
 - Mongoose ODM was used for interfacing with MongoDB database.
 - Passport used for OAuth2 authentication.
 - dotenv used to load environment variables.
 - Multer library used for parsing and storing the uploaded files.
-I hadn't used it before, so it was pretty fun to learn.